CyberAngelB/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. A script that write into a file
 9. A script that duplicate the last line
 10. script that deletes all the regular files
 11. script that counts the number of directories and sub-directories in the current directory.
+12. a script that displays the 10 newest files in the current directory.